Long Island Home Inspection by Certified Inspectors, Mineola NY

 Certified Home Inspectors License # 16000047085 – New York State, Mineola.
-Me, Tom Driscoll, and my house engineer and home inspectors will give you – the real estate home buyer a thorough Thermal Imaging Home Inspection service of your real estate property in Long Island, New York, building systems, heating system, air conditioning- plus roof examination – with a detailed Property Condition Report complete with photos, for both the houses’ interior and exterior.
+Me, Tom Driscoll, and my house engineer and home inspectors will give you – the real estate home buyer – a thorough Thermal Imaging Home Inspection service of your real estate property in Long Island, New York, building systems, heating system, air conditioning- plus roof examination – with a detailed Property Condition Report complete with photos, for both the houses’ interior and exterior.
 This is needed and very important so that you do not have any unpleasant, and often expensive, surprises or conditions (like asbestos or mold) nor costly repairs after you buy your new house – which could be a disaster!
-Your pre-purchase examination is part of a professional real estate buy offer and the sale will be dependent upon the state of the structure.
+Your pre-purchase examination is part of a professional real estate buy offer and the sale will be dependent upon the state of the structure proving the best long island home inspection services on long island.

 >>Termite Pest home investigations included at no extra price!